cosmos/ibc/spec/app/ics-020-fungible-token-transfer/README.md

   // if we are forwarding the tokens along, we will move the coins to the forwardEscrowAddress to the source chain
   // otherwise send directy to receiver defined by packet if forwardingPath != "" {
+    // pass in denomination before receive to getNextHop
+    // i.e. denomination in packet
     forwardPort, forwardChannel = getNextHop(forwardingPath, packet.denomination)
     receiver = forwardEscrowAddress[forwardChannel]
   } else {